 By making returning customers feel “right at home”, you’re encouraging them to shop again.
 When late-stage visitors see these ads, they are also effective, so it’s a win-win.

 More than recognizing repeat buyers which special offers, you can also increase the value of an existing sale with onsite retargeting.

 Here’s an example from BuildaSign.com that offers a discount when more products are purchased:

 (Note: Do you know OptiMonk?
-It provides powerful onsite retargeting solution that help you convert up to 15% of abandoning visitors to sales and leads.
+It provides a powerful onsite retargeting solution that helps you convert up to 15% of abandoning visitors to sales and leads.
 Let’s give it a try.
 Click here and start your 14-day free trial now.)